fused-player/michael-ai-assistant/README.md

 - The `.michael` directory on your host is used to persist shared data between the container and your system.
 - The setup handles most dependencies automatically.

+## 8. Initial Usage

+- Initially Your Asked to enter some deatils along with API keys.
+- Your Name --> The name you want your ai to call you.
+- Host SSH pass --> Enter your (machine's) user's pass.
+- Host Machine Name --> your current session username.
+- All the Above details are used only for communication between docker container and host. only your name is passed to AI not the Password.

 ## License